Browser width

 The M/M/C/K,T queuing system in terms of queuing theory

 This queuing system can already represent the real objects.
-Such system is a special case of M/M/C queuing system.
+Such system is a degenerated case of the M/M/C queuing system.

-Entities arrive at a common queue with FIFO discipline as a Poisson process.
-Queue discipline is the FIFO too.
+Entities arrive at a queue with FIFO discipline according to a Poisson process.
 Entities from the queue are also distributed between C servers.
 The service time value of all servers is exponentially distributed.
 Free server is selected randomly.

-The difference is that the queue capacity is not infinite, but limited with K waiting places; the timeout (maximum waiting time) is not infinite, but has a certain value T.
+The difference is that the queue capacity (the number waiting places) is not infinite, but limited with K places; the queue waiting timeout (maximum waiting time in the queue) is not infinite, but has a certain value T.

 The M/M/C/K,T queuing model in terms of OpenSIMPLY